 docker exec -it my-customized-agent bash

-Then exit and create new image from the container
+- Exit and create a new image from the container

 docker commit my-customized-agent <the registry where you what to store the image>

-Report issues of suggestions into official TeamCity issue tracker.
+Report issues of suggestions to the official TeamCity issue tracker.

 Under The Hood

-This image is built on top of TeamCity base image which includes:
+This image is built on the TeamCity base image which includes:

-The image is based on JRE 8 Update 77 with limited Java tool set available due to Oracle license policy.
-If you would need Java diagnostics tools, install JDK 8 Update 77, 64 bit into the container over the existing Java installation.
+The image is based on the JRE 8 Update 161 with a limited Java tool set available as per the Oracle license policy.
+If you need Java diagnostics tools, install JDK 8 Update 161, 64 bit into the container over the existing Java installation.